Discord Rich Presence

 .NET Project

-For projects that target either .NET Core or .NETFX, you can get the package on nuget:
+For projects that target either the .NET Standard or .NET Framework, you can get the package on nuget:

 PM> Install-Package DiscordRichPresence